Sample Demand Letter: Claim for Vehicle Damage After a Car Accident

 Keep it short, but not too short.
 Your letter needs to include all of the important facts, but unnecessary details and dramatic elaborations will only distract from your position.
 Your letter should include a concise factual summary of the accident, an overview of your damages, your settlement demand, and not much more.

-Review the facts.
-Tell your side of the story with documents like police reports, witness statements, photographs, repair estimates, appraisals, and state laws (like the Vehicle Code) to support your position.
-Organize your store in chronological order with specific dates.
+Tell your side of the story.
+Explain your version of how the accident happened— and why the other side was at fault—with documents like police reports, witness statements, photographs, and state laws (like the Vehicle Code) to support your position.
+Validate your losses with repair estimates, appraisals, and other evidence.
+Organize your story in chronological order with specific dates.

 Ask for what you want, but be reasonable.
 Don't expect the other side to read your mind.
 Demand a specific amount.
 You might want to ask for a little more than what you want so that you have room to negotiate, but don't be unreasonable.
 Your settlement demand figure has to be connected to your actual losses.